shotaronowhere/tg-court-functions/README.md

 ### Preparation

-#### Retrieve your Telegram user chatId
+#### Create a Notification Channel
-1. Sending a message to your bot on Telegram
+1. Create a channel
-2. Visiting `https://api.telegram.org/bot${BOT_TOKEN}/getUpdates`, find the corresponding message and retrieve the chatId
+2. Send a message to the channel and forward the message to the @userinfobot to retrieve the channel id.
 3. Set the value to the environment variable `$NOTIFICATION_CHANNEL`

 #### Bot Init